Hackensack Meridian Health

-Hackensack Meridian Health (HMH) is an American network of healthcare providers in New Jersey, based out of Edison.
+Hackensack Meridian Health (HMH) is an American network of healthcare providers in New Jersey, based out of Edison, in Middlesex County.
 Members include academic centers, acute care facilities, and research hospitals.
 Hackensack Meridian Health aims to create one integrated network for healthcare delivery in New Jersey.
 The HMH network was formed in 2016 by a merger between Hackensack University Medical Center and Meridian Health.
 Hackensack Meridian Health is affiliated with the Hackensack Meridian School of Medicine and maintains active teaching programs at its hospitals.
 Since the acquisition of JFK Medical Center in Edison, HMH has now become the largest healthcare provider in New Jersey.

 About

-As of November 2021, HMH operates 17 hospitals, 36,000 employees and more than 500 other facilities including ambulatory care centers, fitness and wellness centers, home health services, rehab centers, and skilled nursing centers spanning from Bergen to Atlantic counties.
+As of November 2021, HMH operates 17 hospitals, employs approximately 36,000 staff, and manages more than 500 additional facilities,home health services, rehab centers, and skilled nursing centers spanning from Bergen to Atlantic counties.
 In Fall 2021, seven of its affiliate hospitals received an 'A' grade from Hospital Safety Grade.
 Prior to the pharmacy chain's bankruptcy and store closures, HMH ran clinics at certain Rite Aid outlets in New Jersey to treat minor health issues and make primary care physicians available for more serious conditions and urgent care needs.
 In 2021, U.S. News & World Report listed five of the hospitals in the HMH network as "best ranked" in New Jersey.

 Technology

-In 2021, HMH was among the first hospital organizations to completely switch its computing hardware to ChromeOS devices, employ Google Cloud to increase cyber security and deploy machine learning and healthcare artificial intelligence to expedite diagnostic decisions and assist with clinical treatments.
-Artificial intelligence will reportedly assist in newborn screening, mammography screening, prostate cancer screening, sepsis detection and COVID-19 detection.
+In 2021, HMH was among the first hospital organizations to completely convert its computing hardware to ChromeOS devices, employ Google Cloud to increase cyber security and deploy machine learning and healthcare artificial intelligence to expedite diagnostic decisions and assist with clinical treatments.
+HMH reported that artificial intelligence tools would support newborn screening, mammography, prostate cancer detection, sepsis identification, and COVID‑19 diagnostics., sepsis detection and COVID-19 detection.
 The increased cyber security was in response to a ransomware attack on December 2, 2019, that compromised computer systems and forced administrators to cancel roughly 100 elective medical procedures.
 The attack lasted five days and "affected anything with computer software."
 Administrators chose to pay the ransom of an undisclosed amount and released a statement on December 13 saying, "We believe it’s our obligation to protect our communities' access to health care."